jsoa/django-formfield/doc_src/reference/api.rst

 FormField
 =========

-A form field which accepts a `django.forms.Form` as the first argument.
+A form field which accepts a `django.forms.Form`, a string in the format 'path.to.Class' or a callable that returns a `django.forms.Form` as the first argument.
 :ref:`api_widget_formfield` is used as this fields widget.

 Example Usage::

     from django import forms
     from formfield import FormField

     class OtherInfoForm(forms.Form):
         other_name = forms.CharField()

     class MyForm(forms.Form):

         name = forms.CharField()

         other_info = FormField(OtherInfoForm)

 Seems odd to have a form within a form yea?
 Its more useful when using it with a model where the data is serialized to json.